Mariposa County, California

 • 1987 - The majestic Mariposa Grove, home to 500 giant sequoia trees, is added to Yosemite National Park.

-This timeline provides a concise overview of the key events in the history of Mariposa County, California.
+This timeline provides a condensed summary of the historical journey of Mariposa County, California.